 Instead, working with RPA and other technologies requires an agile approach to project management.
 Agile is an incremental and iterative approach that separates a project into sprints.
 Agile also provides flexibility and can adapt to changing requirements.

-Digital transformation involves every credit union area—from finance to retail banking to lending to marketing, and others.
+Digital transformation involves every area of the credit union—from finance to retail to lending to marketing, and others.
 A common mistake is not taking a full end-to-end “factory” approach to digital implementation.
-Instead of digitizing strategic groups of tasks, credit unions focus on individual use-cases.
+Instead of digitizing strategic groups of tasks, credit unions too often focus solely on individual use-cases.

 While every credit union will approach digital transformation differently, there are several components that are key to any successful transformation effort: